-The assessment of what is material is a matter of professional judgement and is affected by our perception of the financial information needs of the users of the financial statements.
-In making our assessment we assume
+the financial information needs of the users of the financial statements.
+In making our assessment we assume that users:

-- Understand that financial statements are prepared, presented and audited to levels of materiality; - Recognise the uncertainties inherent in the measurement of amounts based on the use of estimates, judgement and the consideration of future events; and - Will make reasonable economic decisions on the basis of the information in the financial statements.
+- · have a reasonable knowledge of business, economic activities and accounts; - have a willingness to study the information in the financial statements with reasonable diligence; - understand that financial statements are prepared, presented and audited to levels of materiality; - recognise the uncertainties inherent in the measurement of amounts based on the use of estimates, judgement and the consideration of future events; and - will make reasonable economic decisions on the basis of the information in the financial statements.